Southern Regional Police raising funds for K-9

 The chief said one officer is interested in training to be a K-9 officer.
 The department's last K-9 officer left about nine years ago.

-Boddington said the department's received some donations from some businesses.
+Boddington said the department has received donations from some businesses.
 A GoFundMe page has been set up for those who wish to donate to the cause.

 K-9: The chief said getting a K-9 officer would be a benefit to not only the communities the department serves but also York County as a whole.